Getting Started with Chalk

 field.

-If we had left off the file name, chalk would have attempted to insert chalk marks on all eligible artifacts in the current directory (recursively).
+If we had left off the file name, Chalk would have attempted to insert chalk marks on all eligible artifacts in the current directory (recursively).
+This can have adverse effects if performed in a directory with many executables or your home directory, so we advise using a small test directory.

 chalk insert